papersgpt/papersgpt-for-zotero/README.md

 <h1 align="center">
 PapersGPT For Zotero
 </h1>
-It is a zotero AI plugin for improving your papers reading and research efficently with ChatGPT, o1/o3/o4-mini, Gemini, Claude, DeepSeek, Qwen3, Grok3, Gemma 3, DeepSeek-R1-Distill-Llama, Llama 3.2 and Mistral.
+It is a zotero AI plugin for improving your papers reading and research efficently with ChatGPT, o1/o3/o4-mini, Gemini, Claude, DeepSeek R1 0528, Qwen3, Grok3, Gemma 3, DeepSeek-R1-Distill-Llama, Llama 3.2 and Mistral.
 It offers users the ability to ask questions, extract insights, and converse with PDFs directly, providing a powerful research assistant for scholars, researchers, and anyone who deals with large amounts of text in PDF format.

 ## Key Features